curl/curl/docs/NEW-PROTOCOL.md

 The protocol specification itself should be freely available without requiring any NDA or similar.

-## Don't compare
+## Do not compare

 We are constantly raising the bar and we are constantly improving the project.
 A lot of things we did in the past would not be acceptable if done today.
 Therefore, you might be tempted to use shortcuts or "hacks" you can spot other - existing - protocol implementations have used, but there is nothing to gain from that.
 The bar has been raised.
-Former "cheats" won't be tolerated anymore.
+Former "cheats" will not be tolerated anymore.